Edydh/BuildVault/ACTION_PLAN.md

 ### 🚀 **Ready for Production**

 Your BuildVault app now provides a complete construction project management solution with:
+- **Latest Expo SDK 54** - Running on the newest SDK with all performance improvements
+- **React Native 0.81.4** - Latest React Native with New Architecture enabled
 - Professional-grade media capture and management with enhanced zoom controls
 - **Perfect folder organization** - media saves exactly where users expect it
 - **Smart file type recognition** - images open as images, videos as videos, documents as documents